N7ghtm4r3/APIManager/documd/SocketManager.md

 public class Client {

     public static void main(String[] args) throws Exception {

+        //NOT CIPHERED the communication will not be automatically ciphered

         SocketManager client = new SocketManager("localhost", 1000);

+        //CIPHERED -- the communication will be automatically ciphered with the keys inserted

+        SocketManager client = new SocketManager("localhost", 1000, new ClientCipher("ivSpec", "secretKey", algorithm));

         // will start the communication sending the content message client.writeContent("makeSomething");

         // will end the communication reading the response content message System.out.println(client.readContent()); // --> executed

     }

 }